allan918/final-project/README.md

 1. We will be working with datasets that display information about an NBA season including game statistics, player names, etc. The data was sourced from and collected by an API called **MySportsFeeds**.

-2. Our target audience is sports enthusiasts (specifically NBA) and potentially sports analysts who would want to evaluate data and talk about statistics on air on talk shows.
+2. Our target audience is sports enthusiasts (specifically NBA) and potentially sports analysts, or recruiters, who are interested in a specific team.
+The data will give the statistic of the number of NBA players born in each state, filtered by team.
+Another piece of data will show the colleges that the number of players attended, filtered by team.

-3. Question 1 - How many professional basketball players has a given state produced?
+3. Question 1 - How many professional basketball players were born in each state?
+Filter by team.

-Question 2 - Who led the league in points on a given year?
+Question 2 - What is the rank of each NBA players?
+Who are the top 3 2017-2018 NBA players?

-Question 3 - Who has won the MVP award the most times?
+Question 3 - How many players in the NBA attended each college?
+Filter by team.

 ## Technical Description